[3-7-16] Postage stamps are available in the following denominations:

 f.
 For postage (and/or fees for extra services not rendered) when a postmarked (round-dated) mailing receipt, retail Post Office mailing receipt or valid USPS acceptance/mail processing scan events are not available.

-[7-28-13] For refunds under 9.2, the customer must apply for a refund on Form 3533; submit it to the postmaster; and provide the envelope, wrapper (or a part of it) showing the names and addresses of the sender and addressee, canceled postage and postal markings, or other evidence of postage and fees paid.
+For refunds under 9.2,excluding postage refunds for extra service fees under 9.2.7, the customer must apply for a refund on Form 3533; submit it to the postmaster; and provide the envelope, wrapper (or a part of it) showing the names and addresses of the sender and addressee, canceled postage and postal markings, or other evidence of postage and fees paid.
 The local postmaster grants or denies refund requests under 9.2.
 Payment processing is through Accounting Service Center.
 Adverse rulings may be appealed through the postmaster to the manager, Pricing and Classification Service Center (see 608.8.0), who issues the final agency decision.
-Refunds for postage evidencing systems postage are submitted under 9.3.
+Refunds for postage evidencing systems postage, excluding postage refunds for extra service fees under 9.2.7, are submitted under 9.3.

 a.
 Refund requests must include the entire envelope or wrapper or a sufficient portion of the container showing the indicia must be included to validate that the item was never deposited with the USPS.
 Unused metered postage must not be removed from the mailpiece (including unmailed meter reply mail).